nolanstucky/Password-Generator-JS/README.md

 # Password-Generator-JS
 This password generator was built using html and a custom css styling for the main page.
-The logic was built in javascript.
+The logic was built with javascript.

 # Functionality of this project.
 When user clicks on the generate password button a prompt of character length will be presented allowing the user to create a password between 8-128 characters.
 They will then be asked if they want lowercase characters, uppercase characters, numbers and or special characters.